 Comune di Alberobello – The Trulli Capital of the World

-Trulli are limestone dwellings found in the southern region of Puglia.
+Trulli is limestone dwellings found in the southern region of Puglia.
 They are remarkable examples of drywall construction, a prehistoric building technique still in use in this region.
-These trulli are made of roughly worked limestone boulders collected from neighbouring fields and they feature pyramidal, domed or conical roofs built with limestone slabs.
+This trulli are made of roughly worked limestone boulders collected from neighboring fields, and they feature pyramidal, domed or conical roofs built with limestone slabs.

-And the story behind the trulli and Alberobello, is a typical italian story.
-The trulli were design to fiddle taxes and fool the authorities responsible for collecting them.
+And the story behind the Trulli and Alberobello is a typical Italian story.
+The Trulli was designed to fiddle taxes and fool the authorities responsible for collecting them.
 The story goes back to Count Acquaviva in the XV century, who moved his peasant workers there to clear woodland and cultivate the land.
 To wriggle around laws and taxes, it was important that Alberobello didn’t class as an inhabited settlement.
-And this is why the building were designed with limestones.
+And this is why the building was designed with limestones.
 In theory, you could dismantle the houses easily in case of inspection just be removing some strategically located stones.

-Nowadays, the surviving trulli are very popular with english and german tourists and are often bought and restored for general use.
+Nowadays, the surviving Trulli is very popular with English and German tourists and are often bought and restored for general use.
 Since the beginning of the century, a large number of trullo houses have been restored.
-And you can even spend a night sleeping in one of them, since local residents provide a bed for tourists who want to experience the life in the trulli.
+And you can even spend a night sleeping in one of them since residents provide a bed for tourists who want to experience life in the Trulli.

 In Alberobello, please make sure you make a stop at Casa Del Pane.
 If you’re at the Sony Center when I was broadcasting directly from Puglia ate the #WeAreInPuglia tent, you saw all the focaccias, tarelli and sweets they have.
 If you missed, here are some photos.
 After walking so much up and down the beautiful streets of Alberobello, you deserve a proper Italian feast, right?

 PS: If you want to see more photos, please check out my Flickr.
 Over there you can see all the photos I took while in Puglia.